17 September, 2020

 The restful API is one of the most ever-present concepts of web development of the past decade.
 This specific architectural style has been the de facto standard of developing modern web apps to the point that it has been almost synonymous with API design.

-But it’s no longer the case as new concepts such as GraphQL took some of its spotlight.
+But it’s no longer the case as new concepts such as the query language GraphQL took some of its spotlight.
+At this point, there aren’t that many devs who don’t know what is GraphQL, but using it to the best of its potential is a different matter.

-Comparing these two is a good way to tackle API design standards in 2020.
-So let’s get right into it!
+Comparing REST vs GraphQL is a good way to tackle API design standards in 2020.
+We’re going to talk about:

 GraphQL vs REST – basic facts